What to do if you have a blocked drain outside

 Protect yourself against blocked drain issues

 It’s important to keep your drains clear to prevent blockages.
-However, if you’re having trouble HomeServe can connect you with trusted, experienced professionals who’ll help to sort things out, via our insurance or one-off repairs service.
+However, if you’re having trouble HomeServe can connect you with trusted, experienced professionals who’ll help to sort things out, via our insurance or repairs service.

-Common questions about blocked drains outside
+Common questions about blocked drains

 Who is responsible for the drains on your property?

 All internal drains on your property, as well as your immediate outside kitchen drain, are the responsibility of the homeowner.
-If it’s an external/shared drain, you can find out whose responsibility it is by contacting your local water/sewerage company.
+If it’s an external/shared drain, you can find out whose responsibility it is by contacting your local water company.

 Who is responsible for drain covers?